-The Company has provided a valuation allowance against the full amount of the deferred tax assets since, in the opinion of management, based upon the history of losses of the Company, it is more likely than not that the benefits will not be realized.
-All or a portion of the remaining valuation allowance may be reduced in future years based on an assessment of earnings sufficient to utilize these potential tax benefits.
-The valuation allowance increased by \$27.8 million in 2020 and \$15.4 million in 2019 due to the increase in the net operating loss carryforwards, stock compensation expense and research and development tax credits.
+The Company has provided a valuation allowance against the full amount of the deferred tax assets since, in the opinion of management, based primarily upon the history of losses of the Company, it is more likely than not that the benefits will not be realized.

+All, or a portion of, the remaining valuation allowance may be reduced in future years based on an assessment of earnings sufficient to utilize these potential tax benefits.
+The valuation allowance increased by \$74.6 million and \$27.8 million in 2021 and 2020, respectively, due increases in net operating loss carryforwards, tax credit carryforwards, stock compensation expense, and research and development tax credits.

-The Company had approximately \$205.1 million and \$103.5 million of federal net operating loss carryforwards as of December 31, 2020 and 2019, respectively.
-Federal net operating loss carryforwards as of December 31, 2017 expire at various dates through fiscal year 2037 and federal net operating losses incurred in 2018 and in future years may be carried forward indefinitely, but the deductibility of such carryforwards is limited to 80% of the Company's taxable income in the year in which carryforwards are used.
-The Company believes the federal net operating losses are subject to an annual limitation as a result of changes in the Company's ownership, as defined by Federal Internal Revenue Code Section 382, in November 2019.
-Notwithstanding the limitations, the Company expects the federal net operating losses to be fully available under Section 382 within the next two years.
-The Company had approximately \$10.1 million and \$5.1 million of federal tax credit carryforwards as of December 31, 2020 and 2019, respectively, which expire at various dates through fiscal year 2040.
-The Company estimates that its federal credits will not be subject to the Section 382 limitation and the federal tax credits will be available to offset future federal income tax within the next two years.
+The Company had \$373.6 million and \$205.1 million of federal net operating loss carryforwards as of December 31, 2021 and 2020, respectively.
+Federal net operating loss carryforwards as of December 31, 2017 expire at various dates through 2037 and federal net operating losses incurred in 2018 and in future years may be carried forward indefinitely, but the deductibility of such carryforwards is limited to 80% of the Company's taxable income in the year in which carryforwards are used.
+The Company had \$346.9 million and \$63.8 million of state and local net operating loss carryforwards as of December 31, 2021 and 2020, respectively, that expire at various dates through 2041.
+The Company had \$15.2 million and \$10.1 million of federal tax credit carryforwards as of December 31, 2021 and 2020, respectively, which expire at various dates through 2041.
+The Company had \$4.5 million and \$2.7 million of state tax credit carryforwards as of December 31, 2021 and 2020, respectively, which expire at various dates through 2036.